How to Visit Rio Lagartos Yucatan Mexico in 2025

 Follow these Rio Lagartos tips to make the most of your visit:

 - Combine the experience with Las Coloradas: Combine Rio Lagartos with visiting Las Coloradas in the same day.
-No need to make the trip twice when they’re right next to each other.
+We went to Las Coloradas first and then drove over to Rio Lagartos, which is about 30 minutes away.

 - Bring biodegradable sunscreen: Be sure to bring biodegradable sunscreen to do your part to protect nature as there is little shade when you’re out on the boat.